 The lot (Land) you choose to build on will dictate the type of floor plan you will be able to build.
-The width, depth, slope, steepness, levelness, shape, etc... of the lot (Land) has much to do with what you can build.
+The slope, steepness, levelness, shape, width, depth, etc... of the lot (Land) has much to do with what you can build.
 Different types of lots have different ADDED costs to build.
-Do you need retaining walls, a longer driveway, additional engineering, etc?
+Do you need retaining walls, a longer driveway, additional engineering costs, etc?

 Are you starting to see the "DIFFICULT to ANSWER" Part?

 If I had to generalize, using a 2000 sq. ft.
-Rancher (the per sq. ft. costs are relative to our area in Kootenai County, Idaho.
-Your per sq. ft. costs may or will differ):
+Rancher on LEVEL & STABLE lot with average size driveway and utilities to the property (The per sq. ft. costs are relative to our area in Kootenai County, Idaho.
+Your local areas per sq. ft. costs may or will differ):